 By the way, I usually go to the doctor probably three times a year.
 So setting you straight, this is my third doctor visit in five weeks.

 They listened to my heart, my chest, gave me a breathalyzer test of some sort.

-They gave me an inhaler, told me that I can’t run when it is really hot or really cold and that since at this point we were in the middle of spring allergy season, that I should run really early in the morning and maybe take some Claritin.
+They gave me an inhaler, told me I can’t run when it is really hot or really cold and that since at this point we were in the middle of spring allergy season, that I should run really early in the morning and maybe take some Claritin.

 But I could still run.

 Even Christine had said (prior to our argument or during it, I can’t remember), “it’s like the Universe is telling you something“.

-That’s when I took an entire week off.
+That’s also when I took an entire week off.

 Maybe because I felt like it was such a huge hurdle for me to even get to one mile and I think I was jealous that she was having no problem running and I was falling apart limb by limb.